ediberbe/minesweeper_auto-solver/README.md

 Before you continue, ensure you have met the following requirements:

-* You have installed a compatible Python version.
+- You have installed a compatible [Python](https://www.python.org/downloads/) version.
-* You have installed a compatible PyGame version.
+- You have installed a compatible [PyGame](https://pypi.org/project/pygame/) version. ```pip install pygame```

-## Installation
+## Start

-No installation needed.
-To start program run main.py script.
-If on windows you can also double click on main.bat
+To start program run main.py script using Python.
+If using windows you can double click on main.bat

 ## Controls